richardjimenezyolo/Binary-Search-Tree/README.md

 # Binary Search Tree Package for the Golang programing language
 A simple implementation of a binary search tree in go

 This package is just a simple way to use binaries search tries.
-For the moment this package can only work with integers
+For the moment this package can only work with integers.

 ## Create a Tree
 ```golang